-The Eagle Creek Fire, was reported Sept.
-2 at approximately 4 p.m in the Columbia River Gorge National Scenic Area.
+The Eagle Creek Fire was reported September 2 at approximately 4 p.m in the Columbia River Gorge National Scenic Area near the town of Cascade Locks, Oregon.
 The fire grew to 3,000 acres overnight that first night.
 During the night of September 4th and 5th, east winds, combined with excessive heat caused the fire rapidly increase in size pushing westward.
-As of the morning of September 5th, the fire had grown to over 20,000 acres and had spotted across the Columbia River into Washington near Archer Mountain.
-Cooler temperatures and higher humidity levels helped slow fire growth over the next several days.
-As of September 20th, the fire is 48,668 acres and is 46% contained.

 |Current as of|

 |Date of Origin||Saturday September 02nd, 2017 approx. 04:00 PM|